joined Microsoft Research Cambridge Lab in September 2004 as a member of...+

 is a Managment Assistant and additionally supports research projects connected to the Centre.
-Previously she worked with the ‘Affective Health’ project as well as with the "Body and Nature - Yu project", which was a even part of her master thesis.
+Previously she worked with the ‘Affective Health’ project as well as with the "Body and Nature - Yu project", which was even part of her master thesis.
 She joined the Mobile Life Centre as a master student from Södertörns Högskola in January 2013.
-Sophie now holds a M.Sc. in Interactive Media Design and a B.A. in Media Management and Journalism.
-Her area of interest include user experience design, design theory as well as creating and making as a design approach.
-Her tasks in the centre include administration, website management, events and social media related approaches.
+Sophie holds a M.Sc. in Interactive Media Design and from previous studies even a B.A. in Media Management and Journalism.
+Her research area includes user experience design, design theory as well as creating and making as a design approach.
+Her tasks in the centre include administration, website management, events and social media handling.

 is CTO and Head of Technical development and administration at the City...+